micbay/RaceTimerAndController/README.md

   > Remember that the timer LED bars will not display certain characters, when choosing racer names.
   - Two racers cannot have the same name.
   - **Disabled Lanes** - If a lane sensor is disabled then it will show up as `-Off-` in the Select Racers menu.
 To select a name for a disabled racer, go to the **Settings Menu**, and enable the desired lanes, then return to this menu.
+  - Press `#` any time to stop victory song sample playing.
   - Press `*` to return to the **Main Menu**.

 ![Racers menu](Images/ScreenShots/SelectRacers_Menu.png)